Special Educational Needs

 High quality first teaching, differentiated for individual pupils is the first step in responding to pupils who have or may have SEN. Additional intervention and support cannot compensate for a lack of good quality teaching.
 At Vigo Village School, we regularly and carefully review the quality of teaching for all pupils, including those at risk of underachievement.
 This includes reviewing and, where necessary, improving, teachers’ understanding of strategies to identify and support vulnerable pupils and their knowledge of the SEN most frequently encountered SEN Code of Practice (2014, 6.37).

-In Vigo Village School the quality of teaching is judged to be good.
+At Vigo Village School the quality of teaching is judged to be Good (Ofsted, November 2019).

 We follow the Mainstream Core Standards advice developed by Kent County Council to ensure that our teaching conforms to best practice.
 In meeting the Mainstream Core Standards, the school employs some additional teaching approaches, as advised by internal and external assessments for example one to one tutoring, precision teaching, small group teaching.
 These are delivered by additional staff employed through the funding provided to the school as ‘notional SEN funding’.